 What is the Plus Test?
 The Swedish Standard

 Sweden is renowned for their high safety standards and high quality products.
-The Plus Test, reflects this and tests seats to the Swedish Standard, which is above and beyond most other testing centers.
+The Plus Test, reflects this and tests seats to the Swedish Standard, which is above and beyond most other testing centres.
 Initiated in 2009 in the VTI crash lab in Linkoping, Sweden, the Plus Test focuses on rear facing seats.
-Rear Facing is proven to be the safest direction of travel in the event of front impact crash.
-The seat does not technically have to be rear facing to pass the test, but to date only rear facing seats have passed due to the reduced forces exerted on the head and the neck.
+Rear Facing is proven to be the safest direction of travel in the event of front impact crash by up to 5x.
+The seat does not technically have to be rear facing to pass the test, however it is rare that forward facing car seats are even subjected to this crash testing criteria as they are unlikely to succeed.
+To date only rear facing car seats have been given Plus Test approval due to the reduced forces exerted on the head and the neck.

 The test is voluntary, meaning no car seat is required to take it.
 Instead, car seat manufacturers opt into to the test, to prove their seats are some of the safest on the market, even safer than i-size.
 Given the extremely strict and vigorous test circumstances, only a few seats have passed the Plus Test.
 The list currently stands at 14 seats.
 Below are some of our favourites and a little more information on them.